 As the MBM is an individual study project, the timing is very flexible.
 Students can at any time get in touch with one of the responsible contact persons (see below) to arrange a date for a kickoff meeting.
 In this meeting, the concrete scope for the project will be defined, the rules will be explained, and we will arrange a date for a final exam.
 The exam typically is 2 - 3 months after the preliminary discussion.

 Topics Prof. Gall

-If you are interested in doing your MBM with Prof. Gall, please contact Philipp Leitner for a kickoff meeting date.
+If you are interested in doing your MBM with Prof. Gall, please contact Dr. Pasquale Salza to arrange for a kickoff meeting date.

-The learnings and case study from the MBM are then presented as part of a 30-minute oral exam.
+The results are written down in a short report and presented as part of a 30-minute oral exam (10min presentation + 20min examination).
 The date for this oral exam needs to be arranged individually with Prof. Gall, but shall typically be 2 to 3 months after the kickoff meeting.
-The exam consists of 10-minute slide presentation of the student followed by 20 minutes of exam.

 After approximately one month, the student shall send a proposal to the responsible assistant containing (a) a rough outline of the presentation and (b) a proposal for the case study.

 - Continuous Integration and Delivery, DevOps